BalsamicSolutions/AWSUtilities/README.md

 forcing strings to upper case.
 There are corresponding query extensions (for FULLTEXT) and model builder extensions (for intalling attributes) as well as a DbContext base class that handles the implementation if you dont want to do it yourself.

+## RedisElastiCache
+This is a "cluster" capable implementation of the StackExchange IDatabase interface.
+The StackExchange implementation of the Redis connection is quite capapble of recovering from ElastiCache cluster reconfigurations.
+However individual calls are not as resilient.
+This class wrapps the underlying StackExchange client with a simple retry handler.
+A default retry handler is provided tgat deals with timeouts, you can provide your own retry handler by implementing a custom RedisRetryPolicy.

 ## ConsoleCore.Demos
 This is a console application with examples of each of the techniques.
 In order to demonstrate the EF attributes you need access to a MySQL or Aurora server in MySQL mode.
 Update the connectionstring in the appsettings.json file to point to that server.
 If you want to test the IAM